Biltong: Preparation

 Traditionally, biltong was only made during the cold of winter when the risk of bacterial growth and mould would be at a minimum.
 Some recipes require the meat to be marinated in a vinegar solution (grape vinegar is traditional but balsamic and cider also work very well) for a few hours, then the vinegar is poured off before the meat is flavoured with salt and spices.
 The spice mix is sprinkled liberally over the meat and rubbed in.
 Saltpetre is optional and can be added as an extra preservative (necessary only for wet biltong that is not going to be frozen).
 The meat should then be left for a further few hours (or refrigerated overnight) and any excess liquid poured off before the meat is hung in the dryer.

 Other recipes, which were handed down from generation to generation, require the biltong to be left overnight in the vinegar, salt, and spice solution (between 12 and 24 hours).
 The spice mix traditionally consists of equal amounts of rock salt, whole coriander (slightly roasted), roughly ground black pepper, and brown sugar.
 The vinegar serves as a primary inhibitor of Clostridium botulinum bacteria, according to the World Health Organization, while the salt, coriander, pepper, and cloves all have antimicrobial properties.

 Drying

+Biltong is always an air-dried meat.
+When heat is added, it is called 'jerky.'

 Traditionally, biltong was made during the cold winters of the South African highveld for best results.
 The cold, dry air typically dried out the biltong much more effectively, and in the best possible food safety environment.
-Mold and bacterial risk are at a natural minimum, and thicker biltong cuts can be hung to dry slowly for a richer texture, fuller flavour, and darker colour.
-Heat has only been introduced into the process in recent years, and traditional biltong makers maintain that heat makes for an inferior end result.
-Due to increased risk of bacterial and fungal growth, the heated method, such as that used in cardboard or wooden biltong boxes (urban) or climate-controlled dry rooms (commercial), cannot be used without the addition of nitrates or nitrites (curing salts).
-Depending on the spices used, a variety of flavours may be produced.
-Biltong can also be made in colder climates by using an electric lamp to dry the meat, but care must be taken to ventilate, as mould can begin to form on the meat.
+Mould and bacterial risk are at a natural minimum, and thicker biltong cuts can be hung to dry slowly for a richer texture, fuller flavour, and darker colour.

+Heat has only been introduced into the process in recent years by sellers who erroneously still call it 'biltong', however, it is not authentic biltong and traditional biltong makers maintain that heat makes for an inferior end result.